abelsj60/my-site/README.md

 ##### c) Home-page hearbeat

-My name and bio pulse on the site's initial load.
+The name and bio on the home page pulse on the site's initial load.

 While a nice, dramatic effect once, this animation grows tiresome over multiple loads.